beetbox/beets/docs/plugins/importadded.rst

 ImportAdded Plugin
 ==================

-The ``importadded`` plugin is useful when an existing collection is imported and the time when albums and items were added should be preserved.
+This plugin is useful when an existing collection is imported and the time when albums and items were added should be preserved.

 The :abbr:`mtime (modification time)` of files that are imported into the